sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/ldap-auth.md

 | groups_prefix |   |
 -------------|------
 description  | The prefix added to all LDAP groups.
 Sensu appends the groups_prefix with a colon.
 For example, for the groups_prefix `ldap` and the group `dev`, the resulting group name in Sensu is `ldap:dev`.
-Use the groups_prefix when integrating LDAP groups with Sensu RBAC [role bindings][13] and [cluster role bindings][13]. required     | false type         | String example      | {{< code shell >}}"groups_prefix": "ldap"{{< /code >}}
+Use the groups_prefix when integrating LDAP groups with Sensu RBAC [role bindings and cluster role bindings][13]. required     | false type         | String example      | {{< code shell >}}"groups_prefix": "ldap"{{< /code >}}